An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Abstract

 \section{Abstract}

 This paper addresses the problem of enumerating all \emph{supported efficient solutions} for a linear multi-objective integer minimum cost flow problem (MOIMCF).
-First, we highlight an inconsistency in various definitions of supported nondominated vectors for multi-objective integer linear programs (MOILP).
-Several characterizations for supported nondominated vectors/efficient solutions are used in the literature, which are equivalent in the non-integer case.
-However, they may lead to different sets of supported nondominated vectors/efficient solutions for MOILPs.
-This motivates us to summarize equivalent definitions and characterizations for supported efficient solutions and to distinguish between \emph{supported} and \emph{weakly supported} efficient solutions.
-In this paper we derive an output-polynomial time algorithm to determine all supported efficient solutions for MOIMCF problems.
-This is the first approach that solves this general problem in output-polynomial time.
-Moreover, we prove that the existence of an output-polynomial time algorithm to determine all weakly supported nondominated vectors (or all weakly supported efficient solutions) for a MOIMCF problem with a fixed number of $d\geq 3$ objectives can be excluded, unless $\mathbf{P} = \mathbf{N P}$.
+It derives an output-polynomial time algorithm to determine all supported efficient solutions for MOIMCF problems.
+This is the first approach to solve this general problem in output-polynomial time.
+Moreover, we prove that the existence of an output-polynomial time algorithm to determine all weakly supported nondominated vectors (or all weakly supported efficient solutions) for a MOIMCF problem with a fixed number of $d\geq 3$ objectives can be excluded unless $\mathbf{P} = \mathbf{N P}$.

 \baselineskip \textbf{Keywords:} minimum cost flow, multi-objective integer linear programming, multi-objective network flow, complexity theory, weakly supported, output-polynomial algorithm